johnnoel/katakana-practice/README.md

 1. Clone this repository
 2. Run `composer install`
 3. Download the JMdict EDICT2 file and extract to the same directory `[extract.php](extract.php)`
-4. Run `vendor/bin/doctrine-migrations migrate` which will will create the `db.sqlite3` file
+4. Run `vendor/bin/doctrine-migrations migrate` which will create the `db.sqlite3` file
 5. Run `php extract.php` to pull out katakana words from the EDICT file and pop them in to SQLite database
 6. Copy `.env.dist` to `.env` and fill in the AWS credentials
 7. Copy everything to a web-accessible host